“The most remarkably well preserved medieval pottery kiln in the UK” (conservation report commissioned by Cadw)

 If you would like to dedicate a brick and be part of the legacy for Newport– now is the time!

-Please dedicate your brick by April 23rd and be part of Newport’s history now!
+Please dedicate your brick by the end of May and be part of Newport’s history now!

 The kiln which is under the stage at Newport Memorial Hall will be on view to the public and will feature information about the kiln and the history of the area.
 The site will open summer 2017 with a year long programme of events, festivals and activities.